 1954 – Humane Society of the United States formed.

-1963 – President John F. Kennedy was assassinated by Lee Harvey Oswald in Dallas, Texas.
+1963 – Lee Harvey Oswald assassinated President John F. Kennedy in Dallas, Texas.

 1965 – Muhammad Ali TKO’ed Floyd Patterson in 12 rounds for the heavyweight boxing title.

 1965 – Man of La Mancha (Broadway Musical) Opened on November 22, 1965, and closed on June 26, 1971

 1968 – William Shatner and Nichelle Nichols shared the first interracial kiss on US television on CBS’ Star Trek (in an episode titled Plato’s Stepchildren).